-Hocus Pocus is the greatest Halloween movie of all time bar.
+Hocus Pocus is the greatest Halloween movie of all time.
 It might also actually be the greatest movie of all time, but that vote hasn’t taken place yet and only my vote counts anyway so whatever.

-The flick just celebrated its 25th anniversary, which means we got plenty of brilliant behind-the-scenes info from cast-members to obsess over.
+The flick just turned 30, which means we got plenty of brilliant behind-the-scenes info from cast-members to obsess over.
 For example, Kathy Najimy modelled Mary’s hair on the top of a pumpkin, while her sneering mouth was meant to look like a bloodhound.

 Likewise, Doug Jones’s role as strangely attractive (on purpose, as per Ortega’s instructions — so relax if you fancy him) zombie Billy Butcherson was expanded on the strength of his brilliant, hilarious performance.

 According to Najimy, the story was originally more witch-centric but Disney execs got cold feet about Hocus Pocus not appealing to the all-important family market, and decided to make it more about the kids instead.
 It doesn’t matter either way, because nobody is stealing the Sanderson sisters’ spotlight.
 I mean, Bette Midler performing “I Put A Spell On You” as a way to entrance the gullible, witch-hating denizens of Salem?
 Come on.